-Call and Check may pass your Personal Information to third parties exclusively to process work on its behalf.
-Call and Check requires these parties to agree to process this information based on our instructions and requirements consistent with this Privacy Notice and any relevant jurisdictional law whichever requires the higher standard.
+Call&Check may pass your Personal Information to third parties exclusively to process work on its behalf.
+Call&Check requires these parties to agree to process this information based on our instructions and requirements consistent with this Privacy Notice and any relevant jurisdictional law whichever requires the higher standard.

-Call and Check do not broker or pass on information gained from your engagement with the agency without your consent.
-However, Call and Check may disclose your Personal Information to meet legal obligations, regulations or valid governmental request.
-The agency may also enforce its Terms and Conditions, including investigating potential violations of its Terms and Conditions to detect, prevent or mitigate fraud or security or technical issues; or to protect against imminent harm to the rights, property or safety of Call and Check, its clients and/or the wider community.
+Call&Check do not broker or pass on information gained from your engagement with the agency without your consent.
+However, Call&Check may disclose your Personal Information to meet legal obligations, regulations or valid governmental request.
+The agency may also enforce its Terms and Conditions, including investigating potential violations of its Terms and Conditions to detect, prevent or mitigate fraud or security or technical issues; or to protect against imminent harm to the rights, property or safety of Call&Check, its clients and/or the wider community.

 The personal data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
 It may also be processed by companies operating outside the EEA who work for us or for one of our service providers.
 If we do this, we ensure that your privacy rights are respected in line with this Policy.

-At any point whilst Call and Check is in possession of or processing your personal data, all data subjects have the following rights:
+At any point whilst Call&Check is in possession of or processing your personal data, all data subjects have the following rights:

-In the event that Call and Check refuses your request under rights of access, we will provide you with a reason as to why, which you have the right to legally challenge.
+In the event that Call&Check refuses your request under rights of access, we will provide you with a reason as to why, which you have the right to legally challenge.

 Requests can be made to firstname.lastname@example.org or writing to us at the address further below.
 Alternatively, please use the Data Subject Access Request form provided on this website – please click here to select this form.

-In the event that you wish to make a compliant about how your personal data is being processed by Call and Check or its partners, you have the right to complain to Call and Check’ CEO.
+In the event that you wish to make a complaint about how your personal data is being processed by Call&Check or its partners, you have the right to complain to Call&Check’s CEO.
 If you do not get a response within 30 days you can complain to the Data Protection Regulator.